TosMIC20/blog/source/_posts/flal2.md

 > 5. There is a parse tree with root $A$ and yield $w$.
 >

-The proof is not hard but rather tedious.
-It may be shown in another blog.
+The proof is in L3 notes.